OneKeyHQ/firmware/docs/core/src/event-loop.md

-# Trezor Core event loop
+# Onekey Core event loop

 The event loop is implemented in `src/trezor/loop.py` and forms the core of the processing.
 At boot time, default tasks are started and inserted into an event queue.